 Industrial Space 3 fades into the existing architecture of the CSM building.
 It resembles a construction site and implies there is new architecture to be added to CSM.
 I observed the audience reaction (or lack thereof) to this piece, especially during the first two open evenings wherein most attendees were students or in a creative industry.
 There seemed to be little attention paid to it at all.
 I had forecasted this a month earlier- when in my dissertation I used research into Brutalism and High-Tech architecture styles to explore peoples’ determination of value.

 In the ethics of Brutalism laid out by the Smithsons, the honesty of construction and of construction materials was paramount to (at least the beginning of) the movement.
-In High-Tech the presentation of pure Maths and Engineering through the use of industrial and mass-produced materials and elements was not disrespected, but it never grew into the cultural zeitgeist as did Brutalism.
-High-Tech’s use of industrial archetypes was too relatable to subconscious feelings of “construction”/“unfinished”/“warehouse”/“factory” and was therefore all to easy to be dismissed without nuance.
+Yet High-Tech never grew into the cultural zeitgeist as Brutalism did and yet it had similar interests in displaying construction as an exterior aesthetic.
+High-Tech’s use of industrial archetypes was too relatable to subconscious feelings of “construction”/“unfinished”/“warehouse”/“factory”.
+Its an interesting situation where-in though that you may wear “Hi-Vis” orange, you actually become less visible because of what this connotes with the general public.

-As the son of an Architect, I am not unaware of buildings during construction and destruction.
-I find these transient stages to be the more interesting and unappreciated phases of a building’s life cycle.
+As the son of an Architect, I have become hyper-aware of buildings during construction and destruction.
+I find these transient stages often to be the more interesting and aesthetically unappreciated phases of a building’s life cycle.

 INFORMATION